-Mutual funds: Valued at the net asset value (NAV) of shares held by the Foundation at December 31, 2022 and 2021.
+Mutual funds: Valued at fair market value of securities held at year-end as provided by broker December 31, 2023 and 2022.

-The Foundation does not have any financial assets or liabilities measured at fair value on a recurring basis categorized as Level 3, and there were no transfers in or out of Level 3 during the years ended December 31, 2022 and 2021.
+The Foundation does not have any financial assets or liabilities measured at fair value on a recurring basis categorized as Level 3, and there were no transfers in or out of Level 3 during the years ended December 31, 2023 and 2022.

-The following tables sets forth by level within FASB ASC 820's fair value hierarchy, the Foundation's financial assets and liabilities accounted for at fair value on a recurring basis as of December 31, 2022 and 2021.
+The following tables sets forth by level within FASB ASC 820's fair value hierarchy, the Foundation's financial assets and liabilities accounted for at fair value on a recurring basis as of December 31, 2023 and 2022.
 As required by FASB ASC 820, assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The Foundation's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.